jannden/blockrunners/README.md

 # [provider]
 # cluster = "localnet"

-# Update the program ID in Anchor and the client.
+# Run an initial build.
 anchor build

+# Update the program ID in Anchor.
 anchor keys sync

+# Copy the IDL to the frontend.
+anchor run copy_idl

 # Run the tests.
 anchor test